brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

 title: "Common Ground: A Conversation with Dr. Vandana Shiva"
 summary: Weekly conversations with activists, social justice practitioners, and changemakers.
+people:
+  - person: dr-vandana-shiva
+    event_bio: Dr. Vandana Shiva is a world-renowned scholar and tireless crusader for economic, food, and gender justice.
+Dr. Shiva was trained as a physicist, and later shifted her focus to interdisciplinary research in science, technology and environmental policy.
+In 1982, she founded an independent institute, the Research Foundation for Science, Technology and Ecology which was dedicated to high quality and independent research to address the most significant ecological and social issues of our times in close partnership with local communities and social movements.
+In 1991, she founded Navdanya, a national movement to protect the diversity and integrity of living resources, especially native seed, and to promote organic farming and fair trade.
+In 2004, in collaboration with Schumacher College, U.K., she started Bija Vidyapeeth (Earth University), an international college for sustainable living in the Doon Valley in Northern India.
+Time Magazine identified Dr. Shiva as an environmental “hero” in 2003 and Asia Week has called her one of the five most powerful communicators of Asia.
+Forbes magazine in November 2010 identified Dr.
+      Vandana Shiva as one of the top Seven most Powerful Women on the Globe.
+      Among her many awards are the Alternative Nobel Prize (Right Livelihood Award, 1993), Order of the Golden Ark, the UN’s Global 500 Roll of Honour, and The MIDORI Prize for Biodiversity in 2016.
+  - person: lauren-bon
+    event_bio: "Lauren Bon is an environmental artist from Los Angeles, CA. Her practice, Metabolic Studio, explores self-sustaining and self-diversifying systems of exchange that feed emergent properties that regenerate the life web.
+Some of her works include: Not A Cornfield, which transformed and revived an industrial brownfield in downtown Los Angeles into a thirty-two-acre cornfield for one agricultural cycle; 100 Mules Walking the Los Angeles Aqueduct, a 240-mile performative action that aimed to reconnect the city of Los Angeles with the source of its water for the centenary of the opening of the Los Angeles Aqueduct.
+Her studio’s current work, Bending the River Back into the City, aims to utilize Los Angeles’ first private water right to deliver 106-acre feet of water annually from the LA River to over 50 acres of land in the historic core of downtown LA.
+      This model can be replicated to regenerate the 52-mile LA River, reconnect it to its floodplain and form a citizens’ utility."
 date: 2020-10-02 13:00:00 -0500
 end_date: 2020-10-02 14:30:00 -0500
 series: 5